Eschatologue/CM_wiki/docs/class/druid/forged.md

 > *Union of Flesh and Steel*

 What does it mean to be truly natural?
-Can a creature made of wood and steel possess the spark of life?
-Druids who follow the Circle of the Forged challenge these very boundaries, embracing the fusion of living beings and machinery.
-This circle represents a radical sect of druids, deeply devoted to Valinor’s Generator-which they see as the new form of the Tree of Life-have taken their dedication ny replacing their own organic parts with mechanical augmentations in pursuit of greater attunement to their Omnissiah, whom they revere as the new form of Harmony.
+Can a being made of wood and steel possess the spark of life?
+Druids of the Circle of the Forged challenge these boundaries, embracing the fusion of living creatures and machines.
+This circle represents a radical sect of druids who are deeply devoted to Valinor’s generator–which they revere as the new form of the Tree of Life.
+In their quest for greater attunement with their Omnissiah, whom they see as the embodiment of Harmony, they have replaced their own organic parts with mechanical augmentations.

+### Level 3: Caretaker of Irminsul

+You gain proficiency with Tinker's Tool or Smith's Tool, and one type of Artisan's Tools of your choice.
+You can use your Wisdom when you make ability checks using those tools.

 ### Level 3: Skin of Steel